ranra/taek2/readme.md

 3.hvað er fyrirbyggjandi viðhald?: t.d. að rykhreinsa tölvuna þína reglulega

+4. Fyrir hvað stendur skammstöfunin ESD, hvað er það og hvaða leiðir höfum við til að verjast því þegar unnið er með tölvubúnað?

+:Electrostatic Discharge,can occur when there is a buildup of an electric charge (static electricity) that exists on a surface which comes into contact with another. hægt er að forðast þetta með þvi að nota réttan bunað t.d.  anti static mottur eða armbönd.